 And finally, materials and stitching were first-rate throughout and reinforced the feelings of comfort and stability as the reps added up.
 And, as seven-time Mr. Olympia Arnold Schwarzenegger says "The last three or four reps is what makes the muscle grow.”

-If that muscle growth is what you’re after, then the Rogue USA belt is simply too good to ignore.
+If that muscle growth is what you’re after, then the Rogue USA belt should be considered on your list.

 2. Best for Deadlifts: Dark Iron Fitness